dinomatic/docs.dinomatic.com/content/docs/kemoku/how-to.md

   /* this will remove the background */
   background-image: none;
   /* this will set your own background image */
-  background-image: url("IMAGE URL OR BASE 64 ENCODED SVG");
+  background-image: url('IMAGE URL OR BASE 64 ENCODED SVG');
   /* this will set a background color, adjust the value to your liking */
   background-color: #075985;
 }